 2012 carbon storage law and what it means

-Germany’s “law for the demonstration of permanent storage of carbon dioxide” set out rules that would have allowed three medium-sized pilot projects.
-But federal states could prohibit carbon storage in certain regions, and many German states have effectively introduced a complete ban.
+Germany’s “law for the demonstration of permanent storage of carbon dioxide” set out rules that would have allowed three medium-sized pilot projects, but federal states can prohibit carbon storage in certain regions, and many German states have effectively introduced a complete ban.
 The law's deadline for applications passed in 2016 without a single submission.
 Therefore, it is currently impossible to start a CO₂ storage project in Germany.

 Are there storage projects in Germany?

-In Germany there have been a total of only four projects with the goal of carbon storage, and only one got to a point where CO₂ was actually injected into the ground.
-At the Ketzin pilot site, 40 kilometres west of Berlin, scientists injected 67,271 tonnes on CO₂ into rock formations at 650 metres depth from 2008 to 2013.
+In Germany there have been a total of only four projects with the goal of carbon storage, and only one which got to a point where CO₂ was actually injected into the ground.
+At the Ketzin pilot site, 40 kilometres west of Berlin, scientists injected 67,271 tonnes on CO₂ into rock formations at a depth of 650 metres between 2008 and 2013.
 Research continued until 2017.
 The project “has shown that it is possible to monitor a CO₂ storage site” as the spatial expansion of the carbon could be mapped, according to the German government.

-Since the entry into force of the 2012 CCS law, no storages or pipelines have been applied for, approved or built.
+Since the entry of the CCS law into force in 2012, no storages or pipelines have been applied for, approved or built.

 Impacts of CCS

 CCS is controversial because critics see it as an expensive technology that could ultimately perpetuate rather than reduce reliance on fossil fuels.